EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 principles that were jointly defined by the OHS Codex/KIP curation board as critical for achieving this objective.
 The OHS Codex/KIP framework has the potential to be expanded by more principles in the future in case the scope / objective is broadened.
-In this case the OHS Codex could become a comprehensive hub of tools for OHS improvement.
+In this case the OHS Codex/KIP could become a comprehensive hub of tools for OHS improvement.

 .. figure:: ../assets/img/20220314_OHS_CODEX_principles.png